sismo-core/sismo-docs/sismo-factory/create-your-group.md

 [Data Groups](../knowledge-base/resources/technical-concepts/data-gems-and-data-groups.md) are derived from Data Sources:

-* Web2 Data Sources: Twitter, GitHub
+* Web2 Data Sources: Twitter, GitHub, Telegram
 * Web3 Data Sources: Ethereum addresses, ENS, Lens handles

 Here's an example of what a Group looks like: